 Therefore, understanding the basic tenets of Kanban planning is vital for successful implementation.
 These principles offer a firm basis upon which projects can be managed successfully.
 Let’s explore them:

 1. Visualize Workflow: Kanban planning needs to be based on visualising the whole flow of work.
-This is often referred as a kanban board in which the columns represent different works phase.
+This is often referred to as a kanban board in which the columns represent different work phases.
 The cards represent each task or work item, which moves to different sections of the board as it approaches completion.

 2. Limit Work in Progress (WIP): The core idea embodied by Kanban planning is that there should be no more than a few jobs active simultaneously.
 It also enables the manager not to overburden his team by ensuring that all tasks have been completed before embarking on new ones.